Heat Maps

 applyHeatMapMaterials({ sceneModel, range: "perGeometry" }); // stretch each geometry

-Set grid: true to overlay a grid onto every heat map — handy when planar projection collapsed a face and the gradient looks wrong.
+Set grid: true to overlay a grid onto every heat map.
 Pass a HeatMapGridOptions object to tune cell size and colour.

 applyHeatMapMaterials({